gridai/grid-docs/docs/features/datastores/3_faq.md

 ## How to Improve Datastore Upload Times
 In some circumstances Datastore uploads will be slower than network bandwidth allows.
 The known instance of this occuring is when you have files < .5MB in size.
 One way to get around this is to upload your Datastore as an compressed file and use a Grid Action to decompress it.
-One such example is below:
+One such example with Runs is below:

 ```
+# Get Data
+curl https://pl-flash-data.s3.amazonaws.com/cifar5.zip -o cifar5.zip

+# Create Datastore
+grid datastore create /cifar5.zip --name cifar5

+# Create Run and unzip that Datastore
 git clone git@github.com:PyTorchLightning/grid-tutorials.git
 cd grid-tutorials\\getting-started
 grid run --config config.yml --dependency_file requirements.txt -- flash-image-classifier.py --data_dir /tmp/scratch/cifar5